 In moving forward, in order to ensure our assurance of the POs moves away from a process update to an outcome/output orientated one, a PO Highlight Report will be reported to the Committee every other meeting.

-lso noted the scheduled programme of 'deep-dives' on the d to the Committee. advised Members that there is further work to be done ne measures to improve clarity. regard to the Sustainable to the Board target, and the sustainable target. ittee RECEIVED ASSURANCE on the current position in the progress of the Planning Objectives aligned to the Resources Committee, in order to provide onward assurance d where Planning Objectives are progressing and are on to raise any concerns where Planning Objectives are identified in their status and/or not achieving against their key
+Members also noted the scheduled programme of 'deep-dives' on the POs aligned to the Committee.

+Mrs Wilson advised Members that there is further work to be done regarding the measures to improve clarity.

+The Committee RECEIVED ASSURANCE on the current position in regard to the progress of the Planning Objectives aligned to the Sustainable Resources Committee, in order to provide onward assurance to the Board where Planning Objectives are progressing and are on target, and to raise any concerns where Planning Objectives are identified as behind in their status and/or not achieving against their key deliverables.